 Saturday & Sunday, April 18–19 | 1–6pm | FREE

 Artists across DUMBO and Vinegar Hill open their doors to the public.
 Participating residency programs include Sharpe-Walentas, Smack Mellon, BRIClab, and Triangle Arts.
-For more neighborhood updates, see our DUMBO neighborhood news roundup.
+For more neighborhood updates, see DUMBO neighborhood news.

 Prospect Park Stroller Walk | Prospect Park